abbodi1406/BatUtil/WHD-W8.1UI/README.md

 - ISO
 create new iso file, if the target is a distribution
-require installed ADK, or place oscdimg.exe or cdimage.exe next to the script

 - ISODir
 folder path for iso file, leave it blank to create in the script current directory